occampos/Global-Terror-Analysis/README.md

 *Project Description:*

-  This project manipulates a dataset focused on Terror Attacks across the globe. **SQL Server** is utilized for data cleaning, transformation, and preparation, while **Power BI** is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.
+  This project manipulates a dataset focused on Terror Attacks across the globe.
+Utilizing **SQL** in **SQL Server** for data cleaning, transformation, and preparation, while **DAX** in **Power BI** is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.

 *Objective:*

-The primary objective of this project is to extract valuable insights from an unstructured dataset by employing data cleaning techniques using **SQL** in **SQL Server** and presenting the processed data through intuitive visualizations using **DAX** in **Power BI**.
+The primary objective of this project is to extract valuable insights from an unstructured dataset by employing data cleaning techniques using **SQL** and presenting the processed data through intuitive visualizations using **Power BI**.

 *Key Phases:*
 + Initial Data Review in Excel: The process begins by utilizing Excel to roughly isolate pertinent information from a vast dataset, which is later imported into SQL Server for further analysis and processing.